How to Create a Tag with Color Wheel Stencils

 This blog is compensated to provide opinion on products, services, websites, and various other topics.
 Even though the owner(s) of this blog receives compensation for our posts or advertisements.
 I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with each manufacturer, provider, or party in question.This blog contains affiliate links, clicking and shopping through these links helps to support and run Tonya Trantham Designs – Creative Paper Addiction at no additional cost to you.
 Today’s features are Sizzix, Eileen Hull and Scrapbook.com Products.

-There you have it!
-If you haven’t been by Eileen’s blog lately you can find the latest from the Inspiration and Educator Teams HERE and HERE.
+Also if you haven’t been by Eileen Hull’s blog lately you can find the latest post HERE.

 Supplies